Graduate With These Helpful Study Skills

 - Time Management

-- Managing Time for Success in College
+- Time Management Tips for Busy College Students

 - Prepare to take notes by reviewing coursework in advance.